 If your cat has been diagnosed with kidney disease, you must follow the instructions of the veterinarian.
 Depending on the stage of the disease, they will also give you a prognosis:

-Also, cats with kidney failure that follow an adequate diet have a significantly longer survival time than those that do not consume a special diet.
+Also, cats with kidney failure who follow an adequate diet may have a significantly longer survival time than those who do not consume a special diet.

 Alternatively, a homemade diet can be taken into consideration if it is formulated by a veterinarian expert in nutrition.

 Don’t forget about water!
 A higher water intake (wet food and/or plenty of fresh water) may help cats suffering from kidney disease.
 To reduce stress, you can place more litter boxes and offer multiple water bowls.
 You can also use diffusers with feline pheromones and give your cat a place by a window where they can watch what is happening outside.